Jayshil/stark/docs/index.rst

-stark Documentation
+:code:`stark` Documentation
 -------------------

-This is the documentation for stark.
+This is the documentation for :code:`stark`.

 .. toctree::
    :maxdepth: 2